 Limitations on Background Checks

 Extensive background checks on employees are not common in Belgium.
 They should be limited to the strict necessity of assessing the applicant’s professional skills relevant to the job offered.
-The most common background checks relate to education, experience (past employment records), criminal records for certain occupations (e.g. in the security sector), confirmation that the applicant has the appropriate permission to work in Belgium, health and medical checks (which are required by law for roles involving safety, vigilance jobs that come in contact with food, or the driving of motorized vehicles, cranes or hoists); and more and more commonly, social media checks, despite the potential that such searches can come into conflict with the right to privacy of the applicant.
+The most common background checks relate to education, experience (past employment records), criminal records for certain occupations (e.g. in the security sector), confirmation that the applicant has the appropriate permission to work in Belgium, health and medical checks (which are required by law for roles involving safety, vigilance jobs that come in contact with food, or the driving of motorised vehicles, cranes or hoists); and more and more commonly, social media checks, despite the potential that such searches can come into conflict with the right to privacy of the applicant.
 However, a lot will depend on the public status of the information.

 Restrictions on Application/Interview Questions

 Employers are forbidden by law, or restricted by CBAs, from asking certain questions of applicants or requiring them to undergo certain tests.
 As a rule, an employer can only ask questions to an applicant that are genuinely relevant, taking into consideration the nature and working conditions of the job offered (such as diplomas, previous jobs, etc.).
 The applicant has the right not to answer questions that are not relevant for the job or violate privacy and anti-discrimination laws.
 However, it is worth noting that applicants have an obligation to cooperate in good faith during the selection process.
 As a general rule, the employer may not ask questions about an applicant’s credit/financial background, and any discrimination based on personal wealth is prohibited.